 3. Branching off

 A German patent application can be branched off into a German utility model.
 The utility model, which is branched off from the German patent application, has the same filing date and priority date as that of the German patent application.
-The branching off must take place within two months of the end of the month of the ending the application proceedings of the German patent application at the latest (for example, the application is deemed withdrawn, is withdrawn or is rejected) or the ending of the opposition proceeding, but must be within 10 years of the application date of the application.
-The German patent application proceeding is not affected by the branching off.
+The branching off must take place, at the latest, within two months after the last day of the month, in which the application/examination proceedings of the German patent application have ended (for example, the application/examination proceedings end when the application is deemed withdrawn, is withdrawn or is rejected) or before the ending of the opposition proceedings.
+In any case, branching off the utility model must be within 10 years after the filing date of the patent application.
+The German patent application or patent is not affected by the branching off.
 This is useful when the applicant needs an immediately enforceable right against a product of a competitor.

 The decision to grant issued by DPMA contains the application documents including specification, claims and figures intended for grant.
-If the applicant is not in agreement with the version intended for grant, he can file an appeal within one month of receiving the decision to grant.
+If the applicant does not in agree with the version intended for grant, he can file an appeal within one month of receiving the decision to grant.
 If the applicant indicates immediately after receiving the decision to grant that he waives the right to appeal, the publication of the grant will be accelerated.
-If he does not make any comment on the decision, the DPMA will wait until the time period of appeal expires and then proceed with the publication of the grant as well as the issuance of the certificate.
+Otherwise, the DPMA will wait until the time period of appeal expires and then proceed with the publication of the grant as well as the issuance of the certificate.

-Annuity fees need to be paid starting from the third year after the filing date of the application with the DPMA.
+Annuity fees need to be paid for the third year after the filing date of the patent application and for every following year.

-If a granted German patent is affecting your business activity or you are faced with a possible patent infringement proceedings or a warning, you have the option of opposing the patent or the option of filing a nullity complaint when the nine-month opposition period has expired.
+If a granted German patent is affecting your business activity or you are faced with a possible patent infringement or a warning letter, you have the option of opposing the patent as long as the opposition period has not expired.
+After the expiration of the opposition period, there is the option of filing a nullity complaint.

-Patent nullity complaints are filed against German patents or European patents with effect for Germany before the German Federal Patent Court.
+Patent nullity complaints are filed against German patents or the German part of European patents before the German Federal Patent Court.
 A nullity senate containing technical judges is formed to examine the legal validity of the granted patent.

-In both the opposition and nullity proceedings, a number of comprehensive written briefs are submitted in the beginning followed by oral proceedings.
+In both the opposition and nullity proceedings, a number of comprehensive written statements are submitted in the beginning.
+Oral proceedings follow.
 At the end of oral proceedings, a decision is usually delivered.
-With regard to opposition proceedings before DPMA, decisions at first instance may be appealed.
+With regard to opposition proceedings before the DPMA, decisions at first instance may be appealed.
 In the case of patent nullity proceedings, an appeal may be lodged against the German Federal Patent Court’s decision before the German Federal Court of Justice in Karlsruhe.